 The FAFSA form is available on Oct.
 1 for the next school year.
 We encourage you to fill it out as soon as possible on or after Oct.
 1 to meet FAFSA deadlines.

-If you are starting the application for the first time, go to fafsa.gov and click on "Start A New FAFSA."
+If you are starting the application for the first time on fafsa.gov, select “START HERE.”
 As you begin, keep the following in mind:

 - Your name and Social Security number must match those on your Social Security card.
 Follow this tip to avoid getting a notice that your information doesn’t match the Social Security Administration’s records (or your FSA ID account).